SohierDane/BigQuery_Helper/README.md

 You can try it for yourself by forking [this Kaggle kernel](https://www.kaggle.com/sohier/introduction-to-the-bq-helper-package/).

 ### Installation
-You can install BigQuery_Helper with the following pip command in your console:
+You can install BigQuery_Helper with the following command in your console:

 `pip install -e git+https://github.com/SohierDane/BigQuery_Helper#egg=bq_helper`.

+If you aren't running BigQuery_Helper on Kaggle, you will also need to go through the [standard BigQuery client setup and authentication process](https://cloud.google.com/bigquery/docs/reference/libraries).

 ### Changelog